Pointwise control of the linearized Gear-Grimshaw system: Introduction

-If one can always find control inputs to guide the system from any given initial state $(u_0,v_0)$ to any given terminal state $(u_T,v_T)$, then the system is said to be pointwise controllable.
+If we can always find control inputs to drive the system from any given initial state $(u_0,v_0)$ to any given terminal state $(u_T,v_T)$, then the system is said to be pointwise controllable.